Phacus: Feeding

-Phacus are photosynthetic unicellular organisms, meaning that they are capable of producing their own food.
-Although the genus primarily receives their nutrients through photosynthesis, they are also capable of feeding on certain kinds of alga and bacteria using a feeding apparatus located on their underside.
-Many species of Phacus are known to be prey for a variety of marine and freshwater genera.
-The best known predators of the genus are planktonic Crustaceans, such as species of Diaptomus, Tropocyclops, Epischura, Daphnia, Diaphanosoma, and Holopedium.
+Almost all Phacus are photosynthetic unicellular organisms, meaning that they are capable of producing their own food.
+Although the cells obtain nutrients through photosynthesis, they also have what appears to be a vestigial feeding apparatus located on their underside, similar to those of their phagotrophic relatives.
+One species, Phacus ocellatus, is secondarily non-photosynthetic and obtains its nutrients via osmotrophy.

 Description

 Morphology

-Phacus consists of organisms that are microscopic photosynthetic Euglenoids, which are a group of single celled, chloroplast-containing autotrophs within the phylum Euglenozoa, though the majority of genera within the phylum actually do not contain chloroplasts and are colourless.
-Generally these species are small, free swimming and exhibit a vibrant green colour.
-What sets the genus apart from other photosynthetic species is the presence of its rigid cytoskeleton (although some species have semi-rigid or plastic cytoskeleton) made up of pellicular strips and its predominantly flat, leaf-shaped structure.
+Phacus consists of single-celled, microscopic organisms.
+Generally these species are small, free-swimming and exhibit a vibrant green colour.
+Phacus is distinguished from other photosynthetic genera, such as Euglena, from the presence of its rigid cytoskeleton (although some species have semi-rigid or plastic cytoskeleton) made up of pellicular strips and its predominantly flat, leaf-shaped structure.
 Many different species express secondary fusion of these pellicular strips and many of the strips have a variety of shapes including S-shaped, A-shaped, M-shaped or plateau.

-The pellicles forms a shell around the cytoskeleton covering the whole cell and fuses together around the microtubule reinforced-pocket (MTR).
+The pellicle forms a shell around the cytoskeleton covering the whole cell and fuses together around the microtubule reinforced-pocket (MTR).
 This pocket acts as a sort of cytostome or ingestion organelle, allowing the organism to feed when bacteria enter inside.
 The microtubules are arranged in a peculiar doublet and triplet pattern in the upper canal.
 In certain species of Phacus, the MTR is a microtubule organizing center and is connected to a reservoir membrane by a striated fiber.
-Many species also possess an elongated caudal process with extended pellicle strips.
-Throughout the cytoplasm of the cell, chloroplasts are spread out fairly evenly and in high numbers.
-They are typically discoid and are regularly disposed of and replaced.
+Many species also possess an elongated caudal process (tail) with extended pellicle strips.
+Throughout the cytoplasm of the cell, there are numerous small, discoid chloroplasts.
 Chloroplasts that are present in large numbers are typically smaller, are without pyrenoids and species containing fewer chloroplasts tend to have much larger ones.
-Phacus, like all photosynthetic Euglenoids, obtained their plastids through secondary endosymbiosis, where the ancestral phagocytic Euglenoid engulfed a green alga, and the resulting organism became the plastid.
+Phacus, like all photosynthetic euglenoids, obtained their plastids through secondary endosymbiosis, where the ancestral phagocytic euglenoid engulfed a green alga, and the resulting organism became the plastid.